Learning Cosmology from Nearest Neighbour Statistics: Constraints on cosmological parameters from dark matter particles

 \begin{appendix}

-\section{Constraints on cosmological parameters from Dark Matter particles}
+\section{Constraints on cosmological parameters from dark matter particles}

-As a proof of concept, we compute NN maps and NN CDFs for Dark Matter (DM) particles to test their constraining power on cosmological parameters, both individually and in combination.
-In this analysis, we follow the same procedures outlined in Secs. \ref{subsec:NN_CDF} and \ref{subsec:NN_maps}, but instead of DM haloes, we use the three-dimensional positions of $10^5$ DM particles.
+As a proof of concept, we compute NN maps and NN CDFs for dark matter (DM) particles to test their constraining power on cosmological parameters, both individually and in combination.
+In this analysis, we follow the same procedures outlined in Sects. \ref{subsec:NN_CDF} and \ref{subsec:NN_maps}, but instead of DM halos, we use the three-dimensional positions of $10^5$ DM particles.
 The resulting constraints are shown in Fig. \ref{fig:Om_sig8_DM}.
-We find that, while the \textbf{Map-Only} model outperforms the \textbf{CDF-Only} model for $\sigma_8$, the situation is reversed for $\Omega_m$.
-When the Maps and CDF are combined, i.e., \textbf{Map+CDF}, their joint constraining power exceeds that of either method alone.
-We also note that, across all cases, the constraints derived from DM particles are stronger than those obtained from DM haloes
+We find that, while the Map-only model outperforms the CDF-only model for $\Omega_m$, the situation is reversed for $\sigma_8$.
+When the Maps and CDF are combined, i.e. Map+CDF, their joint constraining power exceeds that of either method alone.

 \end{appendix}